Everlasting, steadfast beacon, she moves in phases of renewal.

 The Yoruba Orisha (god), Eleguá, is the “owner” of roads and paths.
 Eleguá is often depicted holding a set of keys.
 A figure of Eleguá may be placed in the house behind the entrance door for protection.

-When may have refused to give up her seat in the “white section” of that bus; she may have been “escorted” by police out the door, but when she crossed the threshold of that Birmingham bus, she opened the door to the Civil Rights Movement.
+Rosa Parks may have refused to give up her seat in the “Black section” of that bus, she may have been “escorted” by police out the door, but when she crossed the threshold of that Birmingham bus, she opened the door to the Civil Rights Movement.

 The music of Rosa Parks in the Moon Room with Odetta, Nina SImone, and Billie Holiday emerges out of a conversation between women who were regarded as leaders and muses of the Civil Rights Movement.